emjheypb/window-shopper/README.md

 # window-shopper
-Computes how many hours you need to render before you can buy an item.
+Computes how many days you need to render before you can buy an item.

 - custom textfield (CurrencyTextField.swift)
 - programatically added button attached to decimal keyboard (MainVC.swift - inputAccessoryView)